Rianna Jade Parker: Work

-Writing

 Parker's writing has been published in Frieze, Artforum, ARTnews, BOMB, and Art in America.

-Curatorial

 Parker and Kamara Scott jointly curated War Inna Babylon: The Community’s Struggle for Truths and Rights, an exhibition held at the Institute of Contemporary Arts in London.
 The show takes on the history of Black British communities working against and at the center of institutional racism and policing.
 The exhibition was organized with the Tottenham Rights community and advocacy groups.
 The show's concept began with a focus on a work by Forensic Architecture that recreated the scene and circumstances of the police murder of Mark Duggan in 2011, titled The Killing of Mark Duggan.
 Parker, Scott and Tottenham Rights helped to expand the scope more broadly to look at the impacts of that killing and add a historical framework to understand what Black Britons have endured in the face of institutional racism and policing.